General traveller leaflet

 Diarrhoea

-About 40% of travellers experience temporary diarrhoea.
-By applying
+About 20-56% of travellers suffer from diarrhoea.
+By applying the above

-be used.
-Be cautious about this; overuse can lead to constipation.
+need to go to the toilet often.
+Be cautious with this; overuse can lead to

-Never use a stopping agent in diarrhoea with blood or mucus, or diarrhoea with fever.
+constipation.
+Do not use a stoppage medicine in case of diarrhoea with blood or mucus, or fever.
 Do not use

 ORS and loperamide are available at drugstores and pharmacies without a prescription.
-Use these
+Before taking

 Consult a doctor in case of: